SHINE: Salem Health is Interdisciplinary and Nursing Excellence

-At Salem Health our professional practice model is based on shared decision making through our shared leadership structure.
-The Shared Leadership structure allows interdisciplinary and nursing frontline staff to work collaboratively with administrators to determine nursing practice, standards of care, and hospital policy and procedures.
-It is based on the principles of partnership, equity, accountability and ownership.
-Shared Leadership empowers the interdisciplinary staff to define, implement and maintain current practice standards and to implement the vision and strategic plan for excellent patient care.
+At Salem Hospital our professional practice model is structured to promote professional governance.
+The structure allows interprofessional and nursing front-line staff to work collaboratively with administrators to continuously improve clinical excellence at Salem Hospital.
+This included clinical practice standards, staff engagement and satisfaction, and workflow/environment improvements.
+SHINE is based on the principles of partnership, equity, accountability and ownership.
+Professional governance empowers the interprofessional staff to define, implement and maintain current practice standards and to implement the vision and strategic plan for excellent patient care.

 - Provide a vehicle for staff to share in decision-making